Elbazlearning/ML-Project---Data-analysis-with-Python/README.md

 └── README.md ← This file

-## 🧠 Key Insights
-- Summary bullet #1: What trend or insight you found
-- Summary bullet #2: Another key discovery or observation
-- (Add additional highlights as needed)

 ## ⚙️ How to View
 1. Click the `3.
 Final Report.ipynb` link on GitHub to open the interactive notebook.